team4909/bionics-docs/content/team-structure/team-roles/_index.md

 {{< /mermaid >}}

+## About Student Leadersip
+- A team leader must demonstrate
+    - strong communication skills
+    - a solid understanding of their domain
+    - effective project management skills
+    - ability to make the time commitment

+- A team leader is responsible for
+    - facilitating brainstorming and execution
+    - settings goals, measuring outcomes
+    - defining, delegating, and prioritizing tasks
+    - defining a schedule
+    - ensuring clear communication between all members
+    - identify and triage blocking issues

 ## Leadership Roles
 Leadership roles are mentor assigined with input from the team via a secret ballot poll.
 The mentors work to make the best selections for the success of the team.
 The mentors take many aspects into account, including attentance from the prior season.